ionicstraw/a-list-of-things-that-feel-good/README.md

 * having particular experience on my CV (e.g. synthetic biology, cancer genomics) become useful for the (hopefully near) future --> amazing, amazing feeling

+* putting ugly ass losers in their place, as i should have done in feb 2017, but now is also fun bc you can laugh with me 😂

 * me ... i feel good